JeffPo's Semaphore Lamp Page

 Semaphore signal on the Santa Fe Railroad, 1943.

 The semaphore was one of the earliest forms of fixed railroad signals.
-They consisted of a blade mounted to a tall pole (or signal "bridge") that by being displayed at various angles could signal various instructions to the engineer driving the train.
-They used illuminated colored lights for nighttime use.
+They consisted of a blade, attached to a spectacle with colored glass roundels, mounted to a tall pole (or signal "bridge") that by being displayed at various angles could signal various instructions to the engineer driving the train.
+They used the illuminated colored roundels for nighttime use.
 Semaphore signals were patented in the early 1840s by Joseph James Stevens.

 Parts of a Semaphore Signal